Dallas Zoo: Wilds of Africa

 Originally opened in 1990, the Gorilla Research Center is a 2 acre habitat featuring a lush naturalistic landscape.
 The habitat was designed in a way that encourages the gorillas to roam freely in an environment that replicates, as closely as possible, their native equatorial forest habitat.
 The exhibit includes two areas, separated by a wall, which provide enough room for two gorilla troops.
 The exhibit closed in 2004 and reopened in 2006 after undergoing a $2.2 million renovation to raise the exhibit walls from 12 feet to 15 feet and add a visitor's center.

 The visitor's center is known as the Gorilla Research Station.
-It features high vantage points and floor-to-ceiling windows where visitors can interact with the gorillas and have their questions answered by on site gorilla guides.
+It features high vantage points and floor-to-ceiling windows where visitors can view both troop habitats and have their questions answered by on site gorilla guides.
 The habitat is currently home to two troops of western gorillas; a bachelor troop and a family troop.
 The bachelors are named Juba, B'wenzi, Shana, and Zola.
 Juba and B'wenzi came to the Dallas Zoo in 2011 and Shana and Zola, half-brothers, arrived in 2013.
-The family troop members are Subira, the silverback, Madge, and her daughter, Shanta, and Megan.
-The goal was for former silverback Patrick and one of the females to breed but in September 2013 the plan was abandoned due to Patrick's lack of interest in reproducing.
+Zola gained Internet fame in 2011 when video of him "break dancing" went viral.
+The family troop members are silverback Marcus, Shanta, Saambili (born in 2018), Megan, her son Mbani (born in 2019) and Asha.
+The goal was for former silverback Patrick and one of the females to breed but in September 2013) the plan was abandoned due to Patrick's lack of interest in reproducing.
+He was relocated to Riverbanks Zoo & Garden in Columbia, S.C. in 2013.